Sine-Gordon equation: 1-soliton solutions

 The 1-soliton solutions can be visualized with the use of the elastic ribbon sine-Gordon model introduced by Julio Rubinstein in 1970.
 Here we take a clockwise (left-handed) twist of the elastic ribbon to be a kink with topological charge $\theta_\text{K} = -1$.
 The alternative counterclockwise (right-handed) twist with topological charge $\theta_\text{AK} = +1$ will be an antikink.

 2-soliton solutions

 Multi-soliton solutions can be obtained through continued application of the Bäcklund transform to the 1-soliton solution, as prescribed by a Bianchi lattice relating the transformed results.
 The 2-soliton solutions of the sine-Gordon equation show some of the characteristic features of the solitons.
 The traveling sine-Gordon kinks and/or antikinks pass through each other as if perfectly permeable, and the only observed effect is a phase shift.
-Since the colliding solitons recover their velocity and shape, such kind of interaction is called an elastic collision.
+Since the colliding solitons recover their velocity and shape, such an interaction is called an elastic collision.